itsaligadimi/color-ripple/README.md

 # Color ripple
 It ripples. =D
 It's a simple colored ripple animation.
 It was fun. :D
+You can see the video [here](https://www.instagram.com/p/B0qsJZcgGLL/)

 # What's used
 SurefaceView
 Thread
 and Canvas - of course -